mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 After fine-tuning the model, it's important to see if we have improved anything beyond the Gemma base model.
 It is common practice in such training runs to inspect a few examples by eye and qualitatively understand how we've changed the model.
 For better or worse, this has also come to be known as ["vibes-based evaluation"](https://www.interconnects.ai/p/the-interface-era-of-ai); but in principle, looking at your model's outputs is always a good idea.
-We can inspect the model's outputs on the `test_dataset` split we prepared earlier:
+We can inspect the model's outputs on the `test_dataset` split we prepared earlier, and compare them to the same model without instruction-tuning:

 ```
 from tqdm.auto import tqdm